Service & Outreach

 Ministry Contact: Joan Rischmiller, 688-5760, firstname.lastname@example.org

-Spirit-filled people of God fulfilling the mandate of Christ to serve the needs of the widow(er)s, single parents, elderly and disabled of our parish community by providing labor for one-day projects.
-Volunteers, working in teams, are assigned to perform a wide variety of tasks ranging from simple electrical, plumbing or carpentry work; painting; electronics issues; minor repairs; purchased item assembly; occasional transportation; or even assisting with laundry, cleaning, or grocery shopping.
+Spirit-filled people of God fulfilling the mandate of Christ to serve the needs of the widow(er)s, single parents, elderly and disabled of our parish community by providing labor for minor projects.
+Volunteers, working in teams, are assigned to perform a wide variety of tasks ranging from simple electrical, plumbing or carpentry work; painting; electronics issues; minor repairs; purchased item assembly; and other household needs.
 If you have a need, the People of Acts will try to help.

 The Respect Life ministry focuses on the value and dignity of life.
 This group is an educational resource for the parish on all life issues, and works in conjunction with other groups in the community to bring a message of hope and substantive assistance to women with crisis pregnancies.
 Our prime focus is peaceful opposition to abortion through legislative lobbying, commercial boycotts, educational outreach, and prayer.
 We also stress opposition to, and education on, other aspects of the Culture of Death: this includes assisted suicide, embryonic stem cell research and human cloning.
 Our ministry also offers an e-mail information service providing updates on various pro-life issues, including ‘action alerts’ on impending pro-life legislation in Congress and the State Legislature.
 For our meeting schedule or more resources please click here.